Code of Ethics and Business Conduct

 We have a legal responsibility to provide accurate and complete information to the investing public.
 If you are involved in the preparation of materials for dissemination to the public, you must ensure that the information is accurate and complete.
 In particular, our senior financial officers, executive officers and directors must promote accurate, complete, fair, timely and understandable disclosure in our public communications, including documents that we submit to our regulators.

 Consult your business unit or regional policy for content standards and supervisory approval requirements that apply to your communications with the public.
 If you become aware of an inaccurate or misleading statement in a public communication, promptly report it to your supervisor or a member of LCD.

 We are required to maintain accurate books and records of our business activities consistent with legal requirements and business needs, and to ensure that financial information included in our books and records is correct and complete in all material respects.
 Morgan Stanley has established policies and processes to comply with applicable record retention requirements and the ability to promptly retrieve such documents in response to legal and regulatory obligations.
 You should be familiar with any recordkeeping procedures that apply to your business function and you should maintain any records that you are responsible for in compliance with these policies.
 Records that are no longer required for legal or business purposes should be disposed of in accordance with our policies and procedures.

 We are committed to conducting our business in compliance with all applicable environmental and workplace health and safety laws and regulations.
 We strive to provide a safe and healthy work environment for employees and to avoid adverse impact and injury to the environment and communities in which we conduct our business.
 Achieving this goal is the responsibility of all directors, officers and employees.

 Your Personal Commitment

 Morgan Stanley continuously lives its core values.
 Only by doing so can we realize the potential of our constituent parts and the talents of our people around the world.

-Updated as of July 2013
+Updated as of July 2014